kjsdf983/leetcode-contest-leaderboard/CONTEXT.md

 **Team Mode**: Active when the Contest State contains a `teams` array.
 The leaderboard scores Teams instead of individual Participants.
 Absent `teams` means solo mode — the current default.
 _Avoid_: Group mode, multiplayer mode

+**Channel**: A numbered communication assignment for a Team, shown on the leaderboard as "Channel N".
+N is the Team's position in the Contest State's `teams` array, so it stays fixed for the contest without being stored as its own field.
+_Avoid_: Chat room, group

 **Scoring Unit**: The entity that occupies one row on the leaderboard — a Participant in solo mode, a Team in team mode.

 ### Scoring